stackrox/stackrox/ui/README.md

 The following steps assume that your working directory is the root `apollo` directory (not `apollo/ui` where this `README.md` is placed).

 1. `docker login` - login to Docker Hub with your Docker ID
-2. `docker pull stackrox/prevent:latest` - pull the latest Prevent image
+2. `docker pull stackrox/prevent:$(git describe --tags --abbrev=10 --dirty origin/master)` - pull the latest Prevent image
 3. `docker swarm init` - initialize local Swarm cluster
 4. `./deploy/swarm/deploy-local.sh` - deploy Prevent to a local Swarm cluster
 5. `make -C ui start` - start a dev server to serve UI